morrowmh/morrowmh.github.io/index.md

 ## Research Interests

-I am focused on Computational Commutative Algebra and am working towards my Ph.D. under the supervision of [Dr. Uwe Nagel](http://www.ms.uky.edu/~uwenagel/).
+I am focused on Computational Commutative Algebra under the supervision of [Dr. Uwe Nagel](http://www.ms.uky.edu/~uwenagel/).
 Right now, I'm interested in the computation of Gröbner bases and syzygies in the setting of OI-modules over Noetherian polynomial OI-algebras.
 For an introduction to the topic, see [this paper](https://arxiv.org/abs/1710.09247).
 To facilitate this computation, I have written the Macaulay2 package "OIGroebnerBases.m2" which can be found on my [GitHub](https://github.com/morrowmh/OIGroebnerBases).

 ## Teaching

-This Fall 2022 I will be a recitation leader for Calc II.
+This Fall (2022) I will be a recitation leader for Calc II.
 More information to come.

 ## Algebra Prelim Solutions

 While I was studying for my prelims, I wrote up several solutions for past Algebra exams.
 These solutions are missing some details and may not be completely correct, so they should be used as a guide only.
-You may download them all at once by clicking [here](https://michaelmorrow.org/files/Algebra_Prelim_Solutions_2019-2016.zip), or view them in your browser by using the following links: (coming soon)
+You may download them all at once by clicking [here](https://michaelmorrow.org/files/Algebra_Prelim_Solutions_2019-2016.zip), or view them in your browser by using the following links:

+* Jan: 2016
+* June: 2016